Home at Seven (film): Plot

-Preston, a City of London banker, returns at 7 pm to his suburban home in Kent one Tuesday evening to discover that he has been missing for 24 hours, yet he does not remember the lost day.
-He discovers that he was seen at the social club which he is the treasurer of on Monday evening taking 515 pounds from the safe.
+Preston, a City of London banker, returns at 7pm to his suburban home in Kent one Tuesday evening to discover that he has been missing for 24 hours, yet he does not remember the lost day.
+He discovers that he was seen at the social club which he is the treasurer of on Monday evening taking £515 from the safe.
 The man who saw this, Robinson, is found murdered in an allotment the evening he comes home.

 When questioned by the police he lies that he spent the night across London with friends.
-However he later discovers the friend he nominated is away on holidays.
+However he later discovers the friend he nominated is away on holiday.

 He goes to his doctor and tells him he has started to remember things.
 He describes where Robinson was found and how he was being followed by him.
 He says he buried the money then followed Robinson.
 He tells the doctor of his lie about where he was Monday night.

 His doctor takes him to see his solicitor who advises him to employ an expensive counsel to defend himself.
 The solicitor also advises him to tell the police the correct story.
 He becomes the major suspect in the robbery and murder, but he does not know if he was involved or not.

-The police takes him to the police station for a statement after collecting his clothes and shoes worn on Monday.
-Preston's wife reveals to the lawyer that her husband has been short of money due to his father embezzling money from his work.
+The police take him to the police station for a statement after collecting the clothes and shoes he wore on Monday.
+Preston's wife reveals to the lawyer that her husband has been short of money due to his father embezzling money from his work, which Preston has vowed to repay.

-He tells the police that he cannot remember anything from 6 pm Monday till 7 pm Tuesday.
+He tells the police that he cannot remember anything from 6pm Monday till 7pm Tuesday.
 The president of the club tells the doctor that Preston has been borrowing money all around the club.

-It is ultimately revealed by a barmaid that he regularly spends from 5pm till 6 pm each evening in her pub.
+It is ultimately revealed by a barmaid that he regularly spends from 5pm till 6pm each evening in her pub.
 He did this on Monday evening but started acting oddly following a loud bang outside, which seemed to trigger a war time memory.
 He seemed to think the war is back on.
 He then is placed in a room in the hotel and he goes to sleep.
 He sleeps there all night and in the morning still seems to think the war is on.
 He stayed in the room all day.
-They take him down to the bar at 5 pm and he comes out if the trance, says he is going home, and leaves.
+They take him down to the bar at 5pm and he comes out of the trance, says he is going home, and leaves.
 She tells the police and they advise Preston they have discovered Robinson and another person did the robbery and he murdered Robinson.